Bullet, Balloon, & Mini-Perm Repayments

 This is an extract from our renewable energy and infrastructure project finance modeling course.

-Let’s start with the bullet repayment structure.
-This is where the borrower only pays interest throughout the term of the loan.
-But there are no principal repayments until maturity, when the whole amount needs to be paid off at once.
-Now, as you can imagine, this isn’t very common for project finance, because it just wouldn’t be workable.
-Project cash flows tend to be very stable over time because of all of those contracts.
-So it’s hard to imagine a situation in which a typical project could ever generate enough cash flow in that final debt repayment period to pay off a large debt facility that hadn’t been slowly amortized over time.
-And remember, project finance loans are non recourse, So If the project needs more money to cover that final bullet payment, the owners don’t have any obligation to do so.
-Even if the owners are Bill Gates and the Queen of England who could certainly afford to do so.
-So a bullet loan maturity could never be paid off with cash flow, and it would almost certainly need to be refinanced with another loan.
-And banks don’t wanna take the refinancing risk.
-They’d much rather get their capital back every quarter or every six months, slow and steady.
+As you can imagine, this isn’t very common in project finance.
+It wouldn’t be workable.
+Project cash flows tend to be very stable over time thanks to the numerous contracts.
+It’s hard to imagine a situation in which a typical project could ever generate enough cash flow in that final debt repayment period to pay off a large debt facility that hadn’t been slowly amortized over time.
+And remember, project finance loans are non recourse.
+So, if the project needs more money to cover that final bullet payment, the owners don’t have any obligation to do so.
+That is true even if the owners are Bill Gates or the King of England, who could certainly afford it.

-An alternative repayment method to the bullet is the balloon repayment.
-Where instead of just paying the interest we also pay some principal before the maturity date of the loan.
+An alternative repayment method to the bullet is the balloon structure.
+Instead of just paying the interest we also pay some principal before the maturity date of the loan.
 This slightly improves the position of the lenders over our bullet repayment structure.
 But it still sounds pretty unfair for the lenders and has a similar issue to the bullet repayments.
-What may surprise you is this is actually a common structure.
-Let me give you an example.
-Let’s say we have a 20-year project with 18 years of debt service and DSCR sculptor repayments.
-The principal is repaying the loan balance over time, based on the expected cards of 18 years.
-The challenges in many places lenders can’t lend you money for 18 years.
-Instead, they may actually provide you with a loan of six years.
-But with an assumption, you’ll be able to refinance that loan in year six, and year 12 to get a total of 18 years of debt service.

 Share This Resource